 He received a Master’s degree in Sonology and multiple Stipendiums for Established Artists from the Mondriaan Fund.
 He presents worldwide, lectures and works in residence.
 He collaborated with a.o.
 Jonny Axelsson, James Beckett, Dante Boon, Dario Calderone, Seamus Cater, Dextro, Sagi Groner, Robin Hayward, HKNME, Konzert Minimal, Anne La Berge, Liminar ensemble, Mike Majkowski, Sergio Merce, Modelo62, Jon Mueller, Koen Nutters, Chrissie Parrott, Rishin Singh, Splinter Orchestra, Yan Jun.
 He interpreted and performed works by a.o.
 Brecht, Cage, Lucier, Nono, Tenney, Xenakis.

-The past 3 years, he has articulated his artistic research through the development of courses focussing on the spatial, processual and environmental modalities of sound informed practices.
+He has articulated his artistic research through the development of courses focussing on the spatial, processual and environmental modalities of sound informed practices.
 This led to a visiting professorship at the Central Academy of Fine Arts in Beijing and ArtEZ Academy in Arnhem, and intensive courses at the Modern Academy in Hong Kong and Museo Ex Teresa Arte Actual in Mexico City.

 He is one of the curator producers of the long running series DNK-Amsterdam.
-With DNK ensemble he interprets and re-enacts seminal pieces on the edge of experimental music, performance art and installation, from the likes of Antoine Beuger, Cornelius Cardew, David Dunn, Dick Raaijmakers, Anthony McCall, David Tudor.
+With DNK Ensemble he interprets and re-enacts seminal pieces on the edge of experimental music, performance art and installation, from the likes of Antoine Beuger, Cornelius Cardew, David Dunn, Dick Raaijmakers, Anthony McCall, David Tudor.

 He lives and works in Amsterdam, Netherlands.